HaiboNi/haiboni.github.io/index.md

 {: .postsfont}
-The function of the heart as a robust blood pump is critically dependent on the rhythmic and coordinated electrical activation of the myocardium and the subsequent contraction through a process termed excitation-contraction (EC) coupling.
-Disruption of the normal activation rhythm or sequence, i.e. **cardiac arrhythmia**, is associated with numerous cardiovascular diseases, increases morbidity and mortality, and can lead to sudden cardiac death by causing ventricular dysfunction.
+The heart functions as a robust blood pump because electrical activation and contraction remain tightly coordinated through excitation-contraction (EC) coupling.
+Disruption of this rhythm or activation sequence, i.e. **cardiac arrhythmia**, contributes to major cardiovascular diseases, increases morbidity and mortality, and can lead to sudden cardiac death.

 {: .postsfont}
-My research aims to develop **computational systems frameworks** and personalized simulation pipelines for constructing ‘digital twins’ of humans to transform clinical therapeutic strategies for diseases.
-My studies developed multi-scale and multi-physics computational modeling platforms of the heart incorporating biophysically accurate and anatomically realistic features to dissect cardiac arrhythmia mechanisms and perform high-throughput screening of therapeutics.
-The computational models are built on experimental data describing cardiac electrophysiological properties to construct biophysically detailed cellular models; CT/MRI imaging data are integrated with the cellular models to construct anatomically accurate heart models to study electrical and mechanical functions of the heart.
-Our quantitative frameworks are applied to decipher cardiac arrhythmia mechanisms, and explore new frontiers of clinical treatment, including high-throughput screening of anti-arrhythmic drugs and determining drugs cardiotoxicities.
-Our ‘digital twins’ of human heart also facilitate virtual clinical trials and patient-specific therapeutic (e.g., catheter ablation) planning.
+My research develops **computational systems frameworks** and personalized simulation pipelines for building human cardiac ‘digital twins’ that can inform therapy.
+We combine biophysically detailed cellular models with anatomically realistic whole-heart reconstructions derived from experimental and CT/MRI data to study electrical and mechanical function across scales.
+These quantitative platforms are used to dissect arrhythmia mechanisms, evaluate anti-arrhythmic interventions, assess cardiotoxicity, and support virtual trials and patient-specific therapeutic planning such as catheter ablation.